DiogoCastroAlmeida/MyCode/WikipediaSearch/README.md

 # Wikipedia Search

-Aplication that searcg Wikipedia for articles and displays them.
+Aplication that search Wikipedia for articles and display them.